 Burgermeister

 This place indeed sells the best burger and fries I’ve ever had.
-In fact, I’ve never ate a burger, and fries, so quickly in my life.
+In fact, I’ve never eaten a burger, and fries, so quickly in my life.
 One of my friends is vegan and she was also pleasantly satisfied with her tofu burger topped with mango sauce.

 Balzac Coffee